supernova-III/jit-code-execution/README.md

 # jit-code-execution
 Have you ever wondered how JIT compilers execute code at runtime?
 Long story short, JIT compiler allocates executable memory.
-This memry then casted to some function.
+This memory then casted to some function.
 The signature depends on what exact machine code is generated.